Florida Museum of Natural History: Ichthyology

-The Florida Museum of Natural History ichthyological collection was ranked as the tenth most important fish specimen resource in the North America and the second highest by the ranking National Center by the American Society of Ichthyologists and Herpetologists.
+The Florida Museum of Natural History's ichthyology department was founded in 1917, when the museum was officially chartered.
+In the 1970s, it received a portion of the Tropical Atlantic Biological Labs (TABL) collections and, in 1982, received the Florida State University fish collection of about 273,000 cataloged and many uncataloged specimens.
+In 1995, about 350,000 cataloged and about 400,000 uncataloged specimens were transferred from the University of Miami Marine Lab.
+In this same year, the ichthyological collection was ranked by the American Society of Ichthyologists and Herpetologists as the tenth most important fish specimen resource in the North America and the second most important National Center.
 Since that survey was completed, the 65,000 lot University of Miami collection was transferred and is currently being integrated into complete collection.
+In 2018, the FLMNH's ichthyological collection was the second largest in the US by number of specimens.

-The collection itself contains more than 197,000 cataloged lots of which there are 2.15 million specimens, representing more than 7,000 species.
-In addition, there is an unsorted backlog of about 25,000 lots, about 250,000 specimens.
-Most of the uncatalogued and backlog material was acquired through transfer of the important collections previously housed at the National Marine Fisheries Service biological laboratories in Miami, Pascagoula, MS, and the University of Miami.
-The collection currently contains primary and secondary types of more than 325 taxa of freshwater and marine fishes.
+By 2025, the collection contained nearly 240,000 cataloged lots, comprising over 2.5 million specimens and representing more than 8,000 species.
+In addition, there is an unsorted backlog of about 12,000 lots, comprising about 120,000 specimens.
+Most of the uncatalogued and backlog material was acquired through transfer of the TABL collection, previously housed at the National Marine Fisheries Service in Miami, in Pascagoula, MS, and at the University of Miami.
+The collection currently contains primary and secondary types of more than 950 taxa of freshwater and marine fishes.
+As of 2026, over 240,000 specimens can be viewed online in the museum's database.

-The osteological collection comprises 2,500 lots of disarticulated skeletons representing over 320 species.
+The osteological collection comprises 2,500 lots of disarticulated skeletons, representing over 320 species.
 Skeletal holdings emphasize the southeastern United States, Caribbean, Central American and northwestern South American ichthyofaunas.
-Representative specimens of over 200 species have been cleared and stained.
+Representative specimens of over 700 species have been cleared and stained.
 A radiograph collection and the original field notes of numerous individuals and organizations, including station sheets for virtually all U.S. Fish and Wildlife Service/National Marine Fisheries Service and University of Miami research vessels, are maintained.

-The principal strengths of the fish collection are, in approximate order of importance, its holdings of (1) western and eastern Atlantic shelf and deep water marine fishes, (2) western Atlantic reef fishes, (3) North American freshwater fishes, especially from the southeastern United States, and (4) freshwater fishes from certain parts of Central America, South America and the West Indies.
-Of the above, categories (1), and (2) are nearly equal in importance.
+The principal strengths of the fish collection are its holdings of western and eastern Atlantic shelf and deep water marine fishes; western Atlantic reef fishes; North American freshwater fishes, especially from the southeastern United States; freshwater fishes of Southeast Asia; and freshwater fishes from Central America, South America and the West Indies.